rikithamanjunath/Web-Proxy-containers/Docker-tomcat/README.md

     7. To kill uninteruptedly, Login to minikube minikube ssh

-       Execute this script, killing the container every minute
+       Execute this script, killing the container every 2 minutes

        $ #!/bin/sh
        $ a=0